 Extreme emotional pain and inner conflicts are frequently triggered in traumatized, insecurely attached individuals when they meditate[vii], until they develop the emotional tolerance to handle complex feelings and emotional fear and terror.
 In therapy, I had to build up my medial prefrontal cortex, my “meditation muscles.”
 I had to find my way into all the encoded implicit memory laid down in high adrenalin states, safely, with an engaged therapist who tracked my small, small steps, who understood that exquisite pacing, that slower was faster.
 The same skills that would allow me to find a stable mindfulness practice would allow me to resolve old trauma and eventually, to integrate my split-off Parts.
 Christine Forner’s recent book, Dissociation, Mindfulness, and Creative Meditations: Trauma-Informed Practices to Facilitate Growth, explores this work.
 (Routledge, 2017).

 A good deal of stigma is attached to disclosing that I had a dissociative disorder for most of my life.
 Most of this is stigma related to mental illness, and some of it is related to speaking openly of the early childhood neglect, abuse and incest that is often associated with developmental trauma.
 Most abused and neglected children never come to the attention of government or social service authorities.

 I have been warned, and I’ve seen first-hand how some people expect a Jekyll and Hyde spectacle when they learn of my dissociative disorder, as if I weren’t any longer the very compartmentalized person they’ve always known.
-The point of disclosing is to help remove the stigma of DID and “multiple personalities,” to bring it out in the open, we need to address the national conversation about sexual abuse survivors and traumatic memory, and we need to demonstrate the reality of healing and integration.
+But of course, we need to bring DID out in the open, we need to address the national conversation about sexual abuse survivors and traumatic memory, and we need to demonstrate the reality of healing and integration.

 [i] Martin J. Dorahy, et al. “Dissociative identity disorder: An empirical overview.”
 Australian & New Zealand Journal of Psychiatry.
 48(5) (2014): 402-417.